softlang/megalib/checker/README.md

 ### General conventions:

-	All words are written with letters from a-z, A-Z, 0..9, '.' in camelCase There exists only one constant Entity-Type called: "Entity", which is the Top-Type of everything Abstract instances start with a '?'.
+* All words are written with letters from a-z, A-Z, 0..9, '.' in camelCase.
+* There exists only one constant Entity-Type called: "Entity", which is the Top-Type of everything.
+* Abstract instances start with a '?'.
-	We hijack the symbol '+' for example in 'File+' to state that something manifests as a set of files.
+* We hijack the symbol '+' for example in 'File+' to state that something manifests as a set of files.

 ### Modularization